smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 ## Installing and optimizing new nvidia drivers on windows 11 gaming PC:
 #### check 🟩 Extra for advanced info (i cover a lot)
+* v596.49 is lastest driver before nvcpl was removed and is a GRD only (i'll be using this for awhile)
 #
 * [download driver studio/GRD](https://www.nvidia.com/en-us/geforce/drivers/) > run [NVCleanstall.exe](https://www.techpowerup.com/download/techpowerup-nvcleanstall/) > use driver files on disk
 * check Legacy Control Panel > Microsoft Visual C 2017 Runtimes > PhysX